Clamentos/FabRISC/src/spec/Section2.typ

         [Module List],

         [Features and capabilities are packaged in modules which can be composed of instructions or other requirements such as registers, events, operating modes, etc...
-There are no mandatory modules in this specification in order to maximize flexibility, however, once a particular extension is chosen, the hardware must provide all the features and abstractions of said extension.
-The requirements for each and every module will be extensively explained in the upcoming sections when required.
+There are no mandatory modules in this specification in order to maximize flexibility, however, once a particular module is chosen, the hardware must provide all the features and abstractions of said module.
+The requirements for each and every module will be extensively explained in the upcoming sections when needed.
 The following is a simple table of all the existing base modules:],

         tableWrapper([Module list.], table(